LEGO/kong-aws-request-signing/Readme.md

 type = "string"
 required = true

-override_target_host - To be used when deploying multiple lambdas on a single Kong service (because lambdas have differennt URLs) type = "string" required = false
+override_target_host - To be used when deploying multiple lambdas on a single Kong service (because lambdas have different URLs) type = "string" required = false